KR33PYK1NG/PALR/README.md

 # PALR - Planet Alcatraz Load Remover

 Captures correct in-game time while speedrunning.
-Falls back to slightly less precise method on "fight"/"monster" maps.
+Falls back to slightly less precise method on some maps.

+Also includes auto splitter for storyline and fights.